 Place pitted dates in a medium bowl and pour the hot water over them.
 Stir and let sit for 10 minutes.
-Drain the water (or reserve for something else, like icing for your brownies, see below) and place the dates in a blender.
+Drain the water or reserve for icing (see below) and place the dates in a blender.
 Blend or pulse the dates until somewhat smooth making sure all large pieces have been blended.
 Make sure to scrape the edge of the blender each time you pulse.

 Add the almond flour, cacao powder, coconut sugar, melted coconut oil, vanilla, egg, and sea salt in the blender.
 Blend until smooth making sure to scrape the edges of the blender.